Phanisharan/Event-Organizing/README.md

 ## Live App

-check out this live version of this app [here](https://hk-plum.vercel.app/)
+Check out this live version of this app [here](https://hk-plum.vercel.app/)

 ## Requirements
 To run this project, you'll need the following dependencies: